graphite-project/graphite-web/docs/install.rst

 Most current Linux distributions have all of the requirements available in the base packages.
 RHEL based distributions may require the `EPEL`_ repository for requirements.
 Python module dependencies can be install with `pip`_ rather than system packages if desired or if using a Python version that differs from the system default.
-Some modules (such as Cairo) may require library development headers to be available.
+Some modules (such as cairocffi) may require library development headers to be available.

 .. _default-installation-layout :